MarianSulik/DataEngineering-DVD-rental-project/README.md

 2. AWS IAM: This is nothing but identity and access management which enables us to manage access to AWS services and resources securely.
 3. AWS Glue: A serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
 4. AWS Athena: Athena is an interactive query service for S3 in which there is no need to load data it stays in S3.
+5. Amazon Redshift Serverless provides data warehouse capacity and intelligent scaling with simple configuration and management.

 # Dataset Used